Why A Good Frontend Developer Should Care About Web Accessibility

 By the way, accessibility is often abbreviated by A11Y.

-As I already mentioned in the beginning, there is the misbelief that web accessibility is only relevant for blind users.
+As I mentioned in the beginning, there is the misbelief that web accessibility is only relevant to blind users.

 Of course, there exist not only visual disabilities.
-Google’s Accessibility Fundamentals demonstrate some access impairments at real-world examples:
+Google's Accessibility Fundamentals demonstrate some access impairments in real-world examples:

 |Motor||holding a baby||broken arm|

-So all of us could get in a situation where we need to interact with websites but have some kind of situational, temporary or permanent disability.
+So all of us could get in a situation where we need to interact with websites but have some situational, temporary, or permanent disability.